DROP THE CHARGES

 AGAINST NICK TILSEN

-Nick is being systematically targeted as local prosecutors intentionally sought out the police officer named in this case and encouraged him to press charges.
-The charges brought against Nick are false and inflated to criminalize, silence, and ultimately isolate him from his community through imprisonment.
-Nick is being targeted by RCPD because he has unapologetically stood on his values and has called for accountability and justice for people harmed by police in Rapid City.
+The charges brought against Nick are false, inflated, and politically motivated charges to criminalize, silence, and ultimately isolate him from his community through imprisonment.
+Nick is being targeted by the state of South Dakota because he has unapologetically stood on his values and has called for accountability and justice for people harmed and murdered by police in Rapid City.

 NDN Collective has been pushing for a federal investigation into the Rapid City Police Department for over 3 years.
 This fight is bigger than just Nick Tilsen.
-It’s about protecting movement leaders, movement organizations, our right to free speech, and to demand justice for those harmed by colonial white supremacist systems and structures.
+It’s about protecting movement leaders, movement organizations, our right to free speech, and to demand justice for those harmed by racist colonial systems and structures.

 NDN Collective believes this to be a politically motivated effort to silence a movement leader by criminalizing his actions and misusing the legal system.
 If found guilty of these charges, Nick could face up to 26 years in prison.

-This fund safeguards our organization against legal attacks aiming to suppress our leaders, imprison our people, and obstruct our movement’s objectives.
+We need your support to continue fighting these legal battles.
+Trials are expensive and are tactics used to drain movement resources.
+This fund safeguards our organization against legal repression aiming to suppress our leaders, imprison our people, and obstruct our movement’s objectives.

 TIMELINE OF EVENTS